Chengdu Metro Project, China

 Advanced communication systems have been installed on the platforms and in the halls of every Line 1 station.
-These systmes include 46x52in high-definition electronic display terminals, which give passengers information on train times, news and other multimedia.
+These systems include 46in x 52in high-definition electronic display terminals, which provide information on train times, news and other multimedia.

 The start and finish points of the remaining lines in the programme have already been decided:

-- Line 4 will run from Chengdu-Nanchong Southwest bus station to the Zhuzigiao District – 38.9km total, with 11 underground stations and eight elevated stations.
+Line 4 runs from Chengdu-Nanchong Southwest bus station to the Zhuzigiao District - 38.9km total, with 11 underground stations and eight elevated stations.

 Signalling and communications